 Where available, RNA-seq data is downloaded from ENA and used in the annotation.
-A merged based on read alignment from STAR [25].
+A merged file containing reads from all tissues/samples is created.
+The merged data is less likely to suffer from model fragmentation due to read depth.
+The available reads are aligned to the genome using BWA [19], with a tolerance of 50 percent mismatch to allow for intron identification via split read alignment.
+Initial models generated from the BWA alignments are further refined via exonerate.
+A second set of models to complement the first set was produced with Scallop [26] based on read alignment from STAR [25].
 Protein-coding models are identified via a BLAST alignment of the longest ORF against the UniProt vertebrate PE 1 & 2 data set.

-In the case where multiple tissues/samples are available we create a gene track for each such tissue/sample that can be viewed in the Ensembl browser and gueried via the API.
+In the case where multiple tissues/samples are available we create a gene track for each such tissue/sample that can be viewed in the Ensembl browser and queried via the API.